ddeloya101/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/CtGfsq8.png" alt="osTicket logo"/>
 </p>

 In this lab I will be experimenting with DNS.
-This lab will help us have a better understanding of DNS.<br />
+This lab can help people have a better understanding of DNS (Domain Name System).<br />

 <h2>Environments and Technologies Used</h2>